bynjh007/bynjh007.github.io/_posts/2021-3-1-ENA-data-upload.md

 # This is the manual how I uploaded the sequencing data to ENA server

-Problem: the default mode of ltfp (installed in conda environment) doesn't work from the institute server. <Br \>
+Problem: the default mode of ltfp (installed in conda environment) doesn't work from the institute server.
 Solution: the mode of FTP should be changed

 ```